HackerSir/hackersir-web-2018/README.md

 # run all tests
 yarn test

+# deploy local version to gh-pages (make sure your workspace is clean)
+yarn run deploy
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).